- 4 boneless skinless chicken breast halves (5 ounces each)

-- Place chicken in a large resealable plastic bag; add limeade concentrate.
-Seal bag and turn to coat.
-Refrigerate for 6 hours or overnight.
+- Place chicken in a large bowl.
+Add limeade concentrate and toss to coat.
+Cover bowl; refrigerate for 6 hours or overnight.

 - In a large nonstick skillet, saute the onion and sweet peppers in oil until tender; season with salt and pepper.
 Remove and set aside; wipe out skillet.
-Drain and discard marinade.
+Drain chicken and discard marinade.

 - Grill chicken, covered, on a greased rack over medium heat or broil 4 in. from the heat for 5-8 minutes on each side or until a thermometer reads 170°.
 Cut chicken into 1/4-in. strips; set aside.
 On one half of each tortilla, layer Monterey Jack cheese, chicken, pepper mixture and cheddar cheese; fold over.
 Combine butter and lime juice; brush over tortillas.

 - In same skillet used to cook vegetables, cook quesadillas over medium heat until cheese is melted, 2-3 minutes per side.
 Keep warm in oven while cooking remaining quesadillas.
-Cut each quesadilla into 4 wedges.
+Cut each quesadilla into four wedges.
 Sprinkle with cilantro; serve with lime wedges if desired.
 Yield: 16 wedges.